The Growing Place

 An outstanding rose with a strong pear fragrance and beautifully formed coral blooms on a tall, bushy plant; excellent for cutting; foliage creates dark green contrast to the luminous blooms

 Sedona Rose features showy fragrant coral-pink flowers at the ends of the branches from early summer to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Sedona Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.